rail5/polonius/README.md

 Polonius is made up of separate **binary modules**:
   - The *"reader"*, which outputs a *selected portion* of the contents of a file
   - The *"editor"*, which interprets editing instructions (*replace*, *insert*, and *remove*) and makes the requested changes to the file
-  - And the interactive *UI*, which the user interfaces with and which ties together the functionality of the other modules.
+  - And the interactive *UI*, which ties together the functionality of the other modules.

 ## Development Progress